isomerpages/nlb-biblioasia/articles-archive/features/_posts/2020-02-21-post-rediffusions-golden-years.md

 31.

-The Straits Times, 24 Mar 1989, p.
-22.
-The Straits Times, 2 Aug 2007, p.
-54; Liew, S.C.
-(1978, May 9).
-The storyteller.
-New Nation, pp. 10–11; Radio Malaya’s (1996, April 18).
-The Straits Times, p.
-16; N. Balakrishnan (1986, October 6).
-Man who brought the ‘sound box’ to S’pore.
-The Straits Times, p.
-15. Retrieved from NewspaperSG.
 New Nation, 9 May 1978, pp. 10–11.
 The Straits Times, 24 Mar 1989, p.
 22; The Straits Times, 2 Aug 2007, p.
 54.
 The Straits Times, 24 Mar 1989, p.
 38.